 1. Who produced the Guide to the Lands of the Northern Pacific Railroad in Minnesota, and who was its intended audience?

 2. What sections of the Northern Pacific Railroad were completed in 1872, and what remained to be built?
 What traces of a non-Indigenous presence can you identify beyond Minnesota?
-Based on your previous answers, what can you infer about the White settlement of the trans-Mississippi West in 1872?
+Based on your previous answers, what can you infer about the white settlement of the trans-Mississippi West in 1872?

 3. What does this map suggest about US territorial ambitions and the way the United States projected its power over the trans-Mississippi West?